regnarg/bc/text/changedet.md

 When using inotify, a process must first create a \D{watch list} -- a list of inodes that it wants to monitor.
-Inodes are added to the watch list using paths (file descriptors may be added using the `/proc/self/fd` trick) but once added, the kernel keeps direct reference to the inode.
+Inodes are added to the watch list using paths (file descriptors may be added using the `/proc/self/fd` trick) but once added, the kernel keeps a direct reference to the inode.

 Inotify supports reporting all the usual filesystem events (writes, creations, renames, unlink) and several less usual ones (opens, closes and reads).
-Events are generated for all inodes on the watch list and (in case of directories) their direct children.
+Events are generated when anything happens to any inode on the watch list or a direct child of a directory on the watch list.
 This holds true even for events that do not touch the directory inode, like writes to a file inside a watched directory.

+However, the watching is not recursive.
+Thus if we want to watch a whole directory tree, we need add all the directories in the tree to the watch list one by one.
+In the previous section, we have shown an efficient way of doing that.
+Namely we load a list of directory inodes from our internal database (presumably using an index on the inode type column to make this fast), get a file descriptor to each using `open_by_handle_at` and add the corresponding inode to the inotify watch list.
+As per [@tbl:scantimes], this can be up to ten times faster than a naive recursive directory traversal (but we need to add some time for reading our database).
+But even 30 seconds of 100\% disk load on every startup is rather inconvenient.

 Inotify assigns a unique cookie called the \D{watch descriptor} to every inode on the watch list.
 This watch descriptor is then returned with events concerning this inode.